Serban-Timofte-EBR/SAP_TechStack_Notes/TADM_1/9_SAP_Fiori.md

 ## Creating SAP Fiori Spaces and Pages

 - Manage Launchpad Spaces is an SAP Fiori Launchpad (FLP) app based on SAPUI5

+## Managing SAP Fiori Catalogs

+- **Tile** = a container that represents an App on the FLP

+- The technical catalogs (TCR) cut apps by solutuion area and provide app descriptos consiting of tiles and target mappings for web apps

+- Business catalogs (BCR) reference tiles and target mappings of TCs and BECs according to segregation of duty

+- In SPA Business Suite, both TCR and BCR are replaced by BR (Business Roles)

+### Catalog Management

+- Standard, replicable and back-end catalogs are visible as read-only catalogs in the FLPD (Designer) and FLPCM (Content Manager).
+Both tools can display only the apps defined inside these catalogs as tiles and target mapping

+- Remote catalogs can be used to load additional tiles from a remote system

+### FLP Content Manager (FLPCM)

+- FLPCM ease mass-administration of catalogs

+### Important Info for Recap

+- Dimensions of SAP Fiori: Design, Principles, Technology

+- Main principles of SAP Fiori: Role-based, Adaptive, Simple, Coherent, Delightful

+- Clients can be used for SAP Fiori: Web browsers, SAP Business Client

+- Platforms that can integrate SAP Fiori: SAP Enterprise Portal, SAP Build Work Zone, SAP Mobile Services

+- Perosanlization elements can be assigned to user roles: SAP Fiori group / catalog / space

+- Apps meant by the term classic applications: ABAP Transactions, Web Dynpro ABAP applications